Housing, Dining, and Other Non-Academic Accommodations

 This process includes the following steps:

-2. Once the request has been submitted, supportive documentation must be provided to indicate the medical need for the accommodation.
+- Once the request has been submitted, supportive documentation must be provided to indicate the medical need for the accommodation.
+Please review documentation specifics provided above, related to the type of accommodation (housing, dining, etc.) being requested.